Running Sales at the Register

 Add Items to the Sale

-- Tap a button, search by name, or scan an item to add it to the sale.
+- Tap a button, search by item name, SKU, or UPC, or scan an item to add it to the sale.

 Change Item Quantities